ZdenekM/another-setuptools-git-version/README.md

 )
 ```

 The tool uses the semantically-latest tag as the base version.
 If there are no annotated tags, the version specified by `starting_version` will be used.
 If `HEAD` is at the tag, the version will be the tag itself.
-If there are commits ahead of the tag, the first 8 characters of the sha of the `HEAD` commit will be included.
+If there are commits ahead of the tag, the commit count will be included.